Abdoulaye Bamba

-Abdoulaye Bamba (born 25 April 1990) is an Ivorian professional footballer who plays as a right-back for cub Angers and the Ivory Coast national team.
+Abdoulaye Bamba (born 25 April 1990) is an Ivorian former professional footballer who played as a right-back.

 Club career

 Youth

 Bamba began his career in Italy after moving to the country at a young age.
 He joined Legnago Salus at the age of ten and, after one season, joined Juventus.
 While in the club's youth academy, he played on youth teams that won the Supercoppa Primavera in 2007 and the Torneo di Viareggio in 2009.

 Dijon

 In July 2010, after spending nearly a decade with Juventus, Bamba signed his first professional contract after agreeing to a two-year deal with French club Dijon.
 He made his professional debut on 17 September 2010 in a league match against Évian playing the entire match in 5–1 victory.
 On 26 November, he assisted on the final goal in a 3–0 win over Châteauroux.

 Angers

-In January 2017, Bamba joined Angers SCO on a contract until June 2018.
+In January 2017, Bamba joined Angers on a contract until June 2018.

+Bamba retired from playing at the end of the 2025–26 season.